Earth Sciences (ESCI)

 Principles of remote sensing; fundamentals of image visualization; radiative transfer equation; use of environmental, meteorological and oceano- graphic satellites; satellite algorithm and parameter estimation; use of Environment for Visualizing Images (ENVI) software for image analysis and interpretation.
 Basic computer literacy is assumed.
 2 hrs. lec., 2 hrs. lab.
 Research project is required.
 Prereq: ESCI 221 or 241 or 261.

 Interdisciplinary investigation of the causes and solutions of water crises.
 Topics such as the sources of fresh water, the use and consumption of water, and regional and international conflict over water rights will be discussed.
 Current water crises from across the globe will be used to highlight societal differences in water use and preservation.
-Offered in the fall of even years and periodically in winter and summer sessions.
 Prereq: Minimum of 60 credits, ENGL 110 and any ESCI course or permission of instructor.

 Evolution of the Earth's habitable atmosphere and oceans; mechanisms that control climate processes and change; past global climate change as deciphered through paleoclimatic and paleoceanographic methods; recent rapid climate fluctuations and possible future changes.
 3 hrs. lec.
-Offered fall of odd years.
 Prereq: ENGL 110; ESCI 241 or 261 or GEOG 230.

 Use of scientific programming languages for analysis and display of data.
 Topics include: data types; syntax and control statement; use of plotting and graphics libraries; reading and writing data sets in ASCII, binary, NetCDF, and other formats; spectral analysis; statistical operations; matrix operations.
 2 hrs. lec., 2 hrs. lab.
 Offered in spring.
 Prereq: ESCI 282 or CSCI 161; MATH 211 and PHYS 231.